 This Month’s Meeting

 Permaculture Noosa meetings are FREE and open to the public.
-Beginning at 7pm with a Marketplace (where members share their surplus home grown produce by giving, exchanging or selling it), the guest speakers start at 7.30pm and supper (gold coin donation) will be served at 9pm.
-Held at Memorial Hall, Maple St, Cooroy (next to the RSL).
+Beginning at 7pm with a Marketplace (where members can exchange their home grown produce or homemade products), the guest speakers start at 7.30pm and supper (gold coin donation) will be served at 9pm.
+Usually held at Memorial Hall, Maple St, Cooroy (next to the RSL).
 However for July and September 2014, the meetings will be held at Cooroy State Primary School Hall.

 For further information email email@example.com